asanjay84/wca-time-of-day-effects-pipeline/README.md

 # Time-of-Day Effects on Competitive Speedcubing Performance

-Code and data supporting the exposure-adjusted, time-of-day analysis of World Cube Association (WCA) record-breaking published in the *Journal of Circadian Rhythms* as "Time-of-Day Effects on Competitive Speedcubing Performance."
+Code and data supporting a sample time-of-day analysis of World Cube Association (WCA) records.
+Similar pipeline was used to publish in the *Journal of Circadian Rhythms* as "Time-of-Day Effects on Competitive Speedcubing Performance."

-This repository contains the subset of the project's analysis pipeline that
+This repository contains a subset of the project's analysis pipeline that
 produces:
 - The average-record rate figures for 3x3x3 through 6x6x6 (`avg_fig_333_rate.png`,
   `avg_fig_444_rate.png`, `avg_fig_555_rate.png`, `avg_fig_666_rate.png`)